Duet3D/wiki-content/Duet3D_hardware/Duet_2_family/DueX2_and_DueX5.md

 ## 3D models

-The DueX CAD file is here, thanks to Morten Nielsen for making this version, [available here](https://grabcad.com/library/duex5-1).
+The DueX v0.11 CAD file is here: https://github.com/Duet3D/Duet-2-Hardware/tree/master/Duet_Expansion/Duex5v0.11  (downloaf the STEP file)

+Morten Nielsen has also shared a model of the earlier versions, [available here](https://grabcad.com/library/duex5-1).

 ## Using a DueX5 with External drivers